The Cambodian Environment: Understanding the Country's Natural Resources

 Wildlife: A National Treasure

-Cambodia is home to a remarkable array of wildlife, including endangered species like the Asian elephant, Bengal tiger, and Irrawaddy dolphin.
+Cambodia is home to a remarkable array of wildlife, including endangered species like the Asian elephant, Bengal tiger, and the rare Irrawaddy dolphin.
 These animals not only contribute to the country's biodiversity but also attract tourists from around the world, generating income and supporting local livelihoods.

-Coastal and Marine Ecosystems: Protecting Fragile Environments
+Coastal and Marine Ecosystems

-A Call for Sustainable Practices
+A Call for Sustainable Action

 Post a Comment